Central Park North End in Manhattan in New York County, New York — The American Northeast (Mid-Atlantic)

 Topics.
 This memorial is listed in this topic list: War of 1812.
 A significant historical year for this entry is 1905.

 Location.
-Marker is missing.
-It was located near 40° 47.919′ N, 73° 57.379′ W. Marker was in New York, New York, in New York County.
+Memorial is missing.
+It was located near 40° 47.919′ N, 73° 57.379′ W. Memorial was in Manhattan, New York, in New York County.
+It was in Central Park North End.
+It could be reached from Central Park North.
 Touch for map.
-Marker was at or near this postal address: Central Park, New York NY 10026, United States of America.
+Memorial was at or near this postal address: Central Park, New York NY 10026, United States of America.
 Touch for directions.

 Regarding Blockhouse No. 1.
 The marker was originally installed in 1905 and went missing in 1913.
 A replacement was erected in 1999, but that has also vanished.